1948 Ashes series: Fourth Test, 22–27 July

-Fifth Test, England v Australia
+Fifth Test, 14–18 August

 With the series already lost, England made four changes to their team.
-Dewes replaced Washbrook, who was suffering from a thumb injury, at the top of the order.
-Watkins replaced Cranston as the middle order batsman and bowler.
-Both Dewes and Watkins were making their Test debut.
+John Dewes replaced Washbrook, who was suffering from a thumb injury, at the top of the order.
+Allan Watkins replaced Cranston as the middle order batsman and bowler.
+Both Dewes and Watkins were making their Test debuts.
 England played two spinners; Young replaced fellow finger spinner Laker, while the leg spin of Hollies replaced Pollard.
 The selectors were widely condemned for their changes.
 Australia made three changes.
 Having taken only seven wickets in the first four Tests at an average of 61.00, off spinner Johnson was replaced by the leg spin of Ring.
 Australia's second change was forced on them; the injured Toshack was replaced by the recovered Barnes, meaning that Australia were playing with one extra batsman and one less frontline bowler.
 The final change was the return of wicket-keeper Tallon from injury.

 The match saw Lindwall at his best.
 English skipper Yardley won the toss and elected to bat on a rain-affected pitch.
 Precipitation in the week leading up to the match meant that the Test could not start until midday had passed.
 The damp conditions meant that sawdust had to be added in large amounts to allow the players to keep their grip.
 The humid conditions, along with the rain, assisted the bowlers, with Lindwall in particular managing to make the ball bounce at variable heights.

 Miller bowled Dewes for one with his second ball to leave England at 2/1, before Johnston removed Edrich for three to leave England at 10/2.
 Lindwall dismissed Compton after Morris had taken a diving catch, and Miller then removed Crapp without scoring after a 23-ball innings, leaving England at 23/4.